jim-daf/jim-daf/README.md

 ## Hi there, My name is Dimitris Dafnis 👋

-## I'm a Software Developer with experience in building web & mobile applications!!
+## I'm a Software Developer with experience in building web applications!

 - 🌱 Currently developing a web application about environment
-- 👯 Looking to collaborate with other Software Developers
+- 👯 Looking to collaborate with other Software Developers in team projects
-- 🥅 2021 Goals: Implement more projects & learn new things
+- 🥅 2021 Goals: Implement more open source projects & learn new things
 - ⚡ Fun fact: I love playing chess and reading

 ### Connect with me: